SteeltoeOSS/Documentation/docs/docs/v4/security/certificate.md

 > [!NOTE]
 > This step is required only for applications that are receiving certificate-authorized requests.

-As implied by the name of the extension method `AddOrgAndSpacePolicies` (from the previous section in this topic), Steeltoe provides policies for validating that a request came from an application in the same org and/or the same space.
+As implied by the name of the extension method `AddOrgAndSpacePoliciesForMutualTls` (from the previous section in this topic), Steeltoe provides policies for validating that a request came from an application in the same org and/or the same space.
 You can secure endpoints using the standard ASP.NET Core `Authorize` attribute with these security policies.

 > [!TIP]
 > For more information about authorization in ASP.NET Core, see the [Microsoft documentation](https://learn.microsoft.com/aspnet/core/security/authorization/introduction).